LyaskinaNat/Cuke-4_Framework-Step-By-Step/README.md

 1) Create a New File in src/test/ inside resources folder and name it 'extent.properties'
 Note: We will only be activating HTML Report in this tutorial:
  - set flag to true for **extent.reporter.html.start** key
- - specify the location for the report file: html report needs to be mentioned as value for the key **extent.reporter.html.config**
+ - specify the location for the report file: html report needs to be mentioned as a value for the key **extent.reporter.html.config**
  - specify the location for the report path for **extent.reporter.html.out** key
 ### extent.properties